owhonda-moses/bbc-news-nlp/README.md

 ---
 ## Limitations
-* **Label Quality:** The performance of both the classifier and the NER model is fundamentally limited by the quality of our programmatically generated labels as they contain inherent noise and errors.
+* **Label Quality:** The performance of both the classifier and the NER model is fundamentally limited by the quality of our programmatically generated "weak" labels.
+They contain inherent noise and errors.
-* **Data Diversity:** The data augmentation was limited by the small number of source articles for the rarest classes.
-The generated text, while syntactically different, was semantically very similar to the originals.
 * **Summarization Scope:** The summarization model was a pre-trained, general-purpose model.
 It was not fine-tuned on our specific BBC News dataset, which could have improved its stylistic consistency.

 ---
 ## Future Work
-* **Gold-Standard Evaluation:** Manually annotate a small, held-out test set for both classification and NER.
-This would allow for a true evaluation of the models' performance against human-level accuracy.
+* **Manual Annotation:** The most impactful next step would be to manually annotate a larger portion of the training data to create a high-quality "gold standard" training set.
+This would significantly improve the performance of the final classifier.
 * **Experiment with Larger Models:** Re-train the final models using a more powerful base architecture like `RoBERTa` or `DeBERTa` to potentially increase performance.
-* **Advanced Sampling:** Implement SMOTE or other advanced oversampling techniques as an alternative to data augmentation to see if it yields better results on the minority classes.
 * **Fine-Tune Summarization Model:** Fine-tune the BART model on the BBC News dataset to make its summaries better match the specific journalistic style of the source text.

 ---